DrMemCS/drmem/doc/book/content/TUTORIAL.md

 }
 ```

-When you execute this query, you'll the timer output goes immediately
+When you execute this query, you'll see the timer output goes
-to true and, after 5 seconds, goes back to false.
-To start the timer
+immediately to true and, after 5 seconds, goes back to false.
+To start
-again, you first have to set the `enable` device to false before
+the timer again, you first have to set the `enable` device to `false`
-setting it to true.
+before setting it to `true`.

 GraphQL allows you to chain queries, but you have to add "alias"
 labels so results can be matched with the query.
 Try this: